Wayne Sleep: Television

-Sleep also appeared in the 2008 series of Ant and Dec's Saturday Night Takeaway as a team member in the feature Ant v.
-Dec.
+Sleep also appeared in the 2008 series of Ant & Dec's Saturday Night Takeaway as a team member in the feature "Ant v.
+Dec".
 On the first show, Ant's team lost the challenge which meant Ant had to choose one of the team members to be eliminated and chose Sleep.

 In January 2011, Sleep featured on British reality cooking show Come Dine with Me, with presenter Terry Christian, Labour MP Diane Abbott and model Danielle Lloyd.

 In August 2013, Sleep joined ITV's dance show, Stepping Out as a judge with Melanie Brown and Jason Gardiner.
 The show aired for one series.

 On 5 January 2014, Sleep and his family went on the game show All Star Family Fortunes, playing against Girls Aloud member Kimberley Walsh.

 In February 2014, Sleep appeared in the Channel 4 show Big Ballet about overweight ballet dancers.
 He finished fourth in the 2014 series of the BBC One cookery contest Celebrity MasterChef.

 In 2015, he appeared in a celebrity edition of The Chase, a game show where he competed for charity.

 Sleep also appeared in the BBC miniseries that followed a group of celebrity pensioners on a journey to India, The Real Marigold Hotel, broadcast from January to February in 2016.
 He appeared in subsequent episodes travelling to Florida and Japan in December 2016 and then China and Cuba in December 2017.

-In 2017 he appeared in The Real Full Monty, celebrating the original movie's 20th anniversary and raising awareness for prostate and testicular cancer.
-He also appeared in the BBC's Queer As Art documentary celebrating the LGBTQ contribution to British arts in the 50 years since decriminalisation.
+In 2017 he appeared in The Real Full Monty, celebrating the film The Full Montys 20th anniversary and raising awareness for prostate and testicular cancer.
+He also appeared in the BBC's Queer as Art documentary celebrating the LGBTQ contribution to British arts in the 50 years since decriminalisation.

 In January 2018 Sleep entered the British version of Celebrity Big Brother, making the final and finishing in fifth place.

 Cinema

 Sleep performed as an actor in The Virgin Soldiers (1969), The First Great Train Robbery (1979) and Elizabeth (1998).

-He performed as a dancer in Tales of Beatrix Potter (1971) as Squirrel Nutkin and Tom Thumb.
+He performed as a dancer in The Tales of Beatrix Potter (1971) as Squirrel Nutkin and Tom Thumb.

 He directed the choreography of the tango scene in the 1978 film Death on the Nile.

 Theatre

-Sleep took the role of Puck in one of the early productions of Britten's Shakespeare opera A Midsummer Night's Dream.
+Sleep took the role of Puck in one of the early productions of Benjamin Britten's Shakespeare opera A Midsummer Night's Dream.

 In 2009 Sleep appeared as the MC in Life is a Cabaret by the Birmingham Repertory Theatre, which presented excerpts from Cabaret, alongside Siobhan Dillon as Sally Bowles.